kdbinsidebrains/site/_features/02-console.md

 By default, each instance has only one _Table Result_ tab that is updating each time when new table/dict/vector is received, but you can pin any _Table Result_ by renaming the tab.

-Just double-click on a _Table Result_ header or right-click on it to see context menu:
+Just double-click on a _Table Result_ header or right-click on it to see the context menu:

 ![consoleRenameTab](/assets/images/features/console/consoleRenameTab.png)